Search

 Thinking through such possibilities can help us be kinder to ourselves when things get lost, which they inevitably will.

 One interesting study to look at is called The significance of losing things for nursing home residents with dementia and their families.
+I suggest their research to you because the authors point out a simple fact that most of us will never think about:

-One interesting point the authors make is that never in history have people owned so many personal possessions.
+Never in history have people owned so many personal possessions.

 Not only do we tend to have more objects overall than any previous generation.
 We also have elaborate digital identities.